Invite friends and family to read the obituary and add memories.

 11:00 am - 12:00 pm (Pacific time)

 Donna Mae Cerullo was born on March 21, 1935, in Orland, California, and passed away peacefully on February 7, 2026, in Roseville, California, after a brief illness.
-She was a devoted mother to her children, Joseph Cerullo Jr. and Rosemarie Hartley, and a beloved grandma to her grandchildren Christopher Cerullo, Samantha Hartley, Teresa Cerullo, and Nick Hartley.
-Donna was preceded in death by her beloved husband, Joseph Cerullo; her sister, Luella Tamagni; and two brothers, Ed Bronner and Bill Bronner.
+She was a devoted mother to her children, Joe Cerullo Jr. (wife Madonna) and Rosemarie Hartley (husband Jim), and a doting grandma to her grandchildren Christopher Cerullo, Samantha Hartley, Teresa Cerullo, and Nick Hartley, as well as to her great-granddaughter Lianne Cerullo.
+Donna was preceded in death by her beloved husband of 64 years, Joe Cerullo; her sister, Luella Tamagni; and two brothers, Ed Bronner and Bill Bronner.
 She is survived by her younger brother Gene Bronner of Missouri.

 After graduating from Gridley Union High School, Donna worked for Shell Oil in Sacramento as a bookkeeper until she met and married her husband, Joe, who was a pharmacist serving in the U.S. Air Force at Beale Air Force Base, near Marysville.
 Shortly after they married, Donna and Joe relocated to Southern California (courtesy of the Air Force), where they soon put down roots in the then-new City of Lakewood and started a family.

 After Joe retired and their children had graduated from college, married, and moved to northern California, Donna and Joe followed them, settling in Rocklin, where they lived for over 20 years—when they weren’t traveling, that is.
-Their wanderlust frequently took them abroad to South America, Europe, and Asia, often by cruise ship.
+Their wanderlust frequently took them abroad, often by cruise ship, to South America, Europe, and Asia, not to mention Alaska, Hawaii, Canada, and Mexico.
 Donna was active at SS.
 Peter & Paul Catholic Church in Rocklin, especially with the Ladies Guild.
-Upon Joe’s passing, Donna moved to Sunrise Senior Living of Rocklin, where she led an active and fulfilled life until her final illness.
+A few years after Joe’s passing in 2018, Donna moved to Sunrise Senior Living of Rocklin, where she led an active and fulfilled life until her final illness.
 She will be deeply missed by her children, grandchildren, and friends.

 SS.
 Peter & Paul Catholic Church